OSAKA INSTITUTE OF FASHION College

 Cooperating company: M-Trade Co., Ltd.

-Work production: Miina Nakamoto (4th year Super Designer)
+Work created by: Mina Nakamoto (4th year Super Designer)

 Please take a look at the ``exciting'' and ``thrilling'' creations created by Gen Z's passion for manufacturing, ``craftsmanship,'' and the ``possibilities of sustainability'' that fashion colleges should tackle.